alexbarcelo/joplin-api-server/README.md

 - `JOPLIN_SYNC_PATH` to configure the **path** (used by multiple targets).
 Make sure to check in the [Synchronisation](https://joplinapp.org/help/apps/terminal#synchronisation) documentation whether you need the `url` or the `path` configuration for your target (or maybe both in the case of `s3`).
 - `JOPLIN_SYNC_USERNAME` username for synchronizing.
 - `JOPLIN_SYNC_PASSWORD` password for synchronizing.
-- `JOPLIN_API_TOKEN` strong secret token for connecting to the API.
+- `JOPLIN_API_TOKEN` secret token for connecting to the API.
 If omitted, Joplin will automatically populate it with a random token.

 ## Profile, volume and Joplin settings